googleapis/gapic-generator-go/CONTRIBUTING.md

 be updated.
 This can, and should, be done automatically via Gazelle e.g. `bazel run //:gazelle`.

 If there are changes to the `go.mod`, an equivalent change must be made on the `repositories.bzl` macro that defines the Go repository dependencies.
+This can be done manually or by executing the Make target: `make update-bazel-repos`.

 ## Releases